villalbamartin/radiobot/docs/state_machine.md

 utterance we speak it out loud, at which point we go back at the beginning and the loop starts again.

-Radio mode is similar, but with one critical difference: we can start calculating the next utterance while the current one is being spoken.
+Radio mode is similar but with one critical difference: we can start calculating the next utterance while the current one is being spoken.
 This leads to the `think_and_say` state where both things are happening in parallel.
 If the next utterance is ready before the previous one is spoken